Vishvaksena: Literature

 The Brihad Bhagavatamrita describes Vishvaksena in service to Vishnu at Vaikuntha:

-Śeṣa, Suparṇa (Garuḍa), Viṣvaksena, and other principle attendants were standing in front of the Lord.
+Śeṣa, Suparṇa (Garuḍa), Viṣvaksena, and other principal attendants were standing in front of the Lord.
 With bowed heads and hands folded in devotion, they were glorifying the Lord with most wonderful prayers.

 The Garga Samhita states that Vishvaksena guards the northern gate of Vaikuntha day and night.

-Vishvaksena does not appear in Vedas or the Dharma Shastra texts, but his worship is mentioned in Pancharatra and other Agama texts.
-Vishvaksena is believed to symbolize the sacred Agama scriptures.
+Vishvaksena does not appear in the Vedas or the Dharma Shastra texts, but his worship is prescribed in Pancharatra and other Agama literature.
+In tradition, he is regarded as a symbol of Agama scriptures.

-The twelve Alvar saints of Sri Vaishnavism sect are considered as manifestations of Vishnu in some form, and the Alvar saint Nammalvar is considered as an avatar of Vishvaksena.
-The poet Bhattar, in his Srirangaraja Stava, has taniyans, or verses, praising various acharyas (teachers).
-Vishvaksena also has a taniyan dedicated to him in the later part of the work, incorporating him in the list of the traditional Sri Vaishnava guru parampara (succession of teachers and disciples) starting from Vishnu's consort Lakshmi (Sri) to Nammalvar.
-This indicates the influence of Pancharatra texts on Sri Vaishnavism.
+The twelve Alvar saints of Sri Vaishnavism are considered manifestations of Vishnu, with Nammalvar regarded specifically as an avatar of Vishvaksena.
+In his Srirangaraja Stava, the poet Bhattar includes taniyans (laudatory verses) dedicated to various acharyass (teachers).
+A taniyan in the later portion of work is dedicated to Vishvaksena, placing him within the traditional Sri Vaishna guru-parampara (lineage of teachers) running from Vishnu to Ramanujacharya, reflecting the integration of Pancharatra traditions into Sri Vaishnavism.

 Legends

 Shiva as Kankalamurti, who defeated Vishvaksena.

-In one myth, Vishvaksena, the son of Varuna, prayed to Venkateshvara at Tirumala in order to become blessed with the title of the commander of his forces.
+According to one legend, Vishvaksena, considered a son of Varuna, prayed to Lord Venkateswara at Tirumala to attain the position of commander of his forces.

-The Kurma Purana speaks of a visit of the god Shiva in the form of a cursed mendicant or beggar (Bhikshatana, a form of Bhairava) to Vaikuntha.
-The Vaikuntha gate was guarded by Vishvaksena, who did not recognise Shiva and did not allow him to enter.
-Bhairava ordered his terrible attendant Kalavega to fight with Vishvaksena.
-However, Kalavega was defeated by Vishvaksena.
-As Vishvaksena charged towards Bhairava, Bhairava himself slew Vishvaksena with his trishula and impaled his corpse upon it.
-This form of Bhairava is known as Kankala or Kankalamurti ("One with the skeleton").
+The Kurma Purana describes a visit by Shiva in the form of a cursed mendicant (Bhikshatana, a manifestation of Bhairava) to Vaikuntha.
+The Vaikuntha gate was guarded by Vishvaksena, who did not recognise Shiva and refused him entry.
+Bhairava dispatched his attendant Kalavega to battle Vishvaksena, but Vishvaksena defeated him.
+When Vishvaksena charged toward Bhairava, the latter slew him with his trident (trishula) and impaled his body upon it.
+This form of Bhairava is known as Kankala or Kankalamurti ("the one with the skeleton").

 Worship

-Vishvaksena occupies an important place in the Vaikhanasa sect of Vaishnavism, a sect dedicated to Vishnu.
-Any ritual or function begins with the worship of Vishvaksena.
-As the commander-in-chief of Vishnu's army, he is believed to protect the ritual or function from obstacles and evil.
-This role is similar to that of Ganesha, who generally is the first worshipped god in Hinduism, especially the Shaiva (dedicated to the god Shiva) tradition.
+Vishvaksena holds a central role in the Vaikhanasa agama of Sri Vaishnavism.
+In this tradition, rituals and ceremonies begin with his worship, as he is believed to protect functions from obstacles and harm.
+This role parallels that of Ganesha, who is traditionally worshipped first in Hinduism, particularly within the Shaiva tradition.

-In Sri Vaishnavism, he is described as the "dispeller of difficulties" and the bearer of a moon-like shining complexion.
-Ramanuja remarks that the Vaishnavas worship Vishvaksena in the place of Kartikeya and Ganesha.
+In Sri Vaishnavism, Vishvaksena is regarded as a dispeller of obstacles, depicted with a bright complexion.
+Ramanuja noted that Sri Vaishnavas invoke Vishvaksena where other traditions worship Kartikeya or Ganesha.

-In the taniyan (hymn), Bhattar invokes Vishvaksena as one who facilities the life of Vishnu and Lakshmi and controls all creations by gesture of his hands to cause chit (conscious) and achit (not conscious) to execute their duty.
-In another hymn, Bhattar seeks happiness by appealing to Vishvaksena and his consort Sutravati.
+In a taniyan, Bhattar invokes Vishvaksena as one who assists Vishnu and Lakshmi, directing conscious (chit) and unconscious (achit) creation through hand gesture.
+In another hymn, Bhattar addresses Vishvaksena, alongside his consort, Sutravati.